Don Anselmo Bernad Avenue

 Don Anselmo Bernad Avenue (Dalan Don Anselmo Bernad, Abenida Don Anselmo Bernad), commonly referred to by its acronym DABA, is a major road in Ozamiz City, Misamis Occidental.
-Several banks and commercial establishments are located along this avenue, making this road as one of the busiest in Ozamiz.
+Several banks and commercial establishments are located along this avenue, making this road one of the busiest in Ozamiz.
 It is part of the Ozamiz–Oroquieta Road, which intersects with Ozamiz–Pagadian Road.

 It is named after Don Anselmo Bernad, former mayor of Misamis town and former governor of Misamis Occidental.
 It was also formerly known as the Don Mariano Marcos Avenue.